M0-AR/Galgeleg-android/README.md

-    3- User interaction (Back navigation or re-navigation) ----done---- 4- Network communication with multithreaded programming are used (DR website or online spreadsheet) ----done---- 5- Data should be stored locally (e.g. PreferenceManager) ----done---- 6- List to show high score.
+    3- User interaction (Back navigation or re-navigation) ----done---- 4- Network communication with multithreaded programming are used (DR website or online spreadsheet) ----done---- 5- Data should be stored locally (e.g. PreferenceManager) ----done---- 6- A list to show high score.
 The list could have score, word and date.
 (Use class object (Name: Result)) 7- Choose the words from a list ----done----
     8- Motivation for user.
-Choose 2 from 3:
+Choose 2 from 3: ----done----
-        1- Play a sound, when user won or lost
-        2- Show an animation ----done----
+        1- Play a sound, when user won or lost ----done---- 2- Show an animation
         3- Use 3rd party library (e.g. when user won or lost https://android-arsenal.com/details/1/4299, http://airbnb.io/lottie/#/ or https://lottiefiles.com/) ----done----
     9- App's name (values/strings.xml -> <string name="app_name">s123456 Sørens Super Galgeleg</string>) ----done----
     10- APK-file app/build/outputs/apk/debugapp-debug.apk inside the root of ZIP-file